ConnorMoorhous/tcp-file-transfer/README.md

 ```c++
 void connectServer(int socket, int port, string ip);
 ```
-The function `connectServer()` takes a socket, port number, and IP address, switches the socket to nonblocking mode and attempts to connect to the server, terminating the client with an error if the connection fails or a timeout occurs.
+The function `connectServer()` takes a socket, port number, and IP address, switches the socket to nonblocking mode, and then attempts to connect to the server, terminating the client with an error if the connection fails or a timeout occurs.

 ```c++
 void sendFile(int socket, string fileName);